 Section 9 Ordination

-(1) The right and duty to public preaching and administration of the sacraments is conferred by ordination.
-In general the ordination implies that an employment relationship as Pastor is to be established.
+(1) The right and duty to public preaching and administration of the Sacraments is conferred by ordination.
+In general, the ordination implies that an employment relationship as Pastor is to be established.

-(2) Prior to the ordination the ordinator discusses the significance of the ordination and prerequisites for the assumption of the Office of the Church with the person to be ordained.
+(2) Prior to the ordination the Ordinator discusses the significance of the ordination and prerequisites for the assumption of the Office of the Church with the person to be ordained.

 (3) The person to be ordained pledges in writing that his preaching and teaching will conform to the Gospel of Jesus Christ as revealed in the Holy Scriptures of Old and New Testament and testified to in the Evangelical Lutheran Confessions [Basic Article Constitution ELCSA (N-T)].